semgrep/semgrep-docs/docs/kb/semgrep-ci/using-nonroot-docker-image-with-gha.md

 append_help_link: true
 ---

-# Configuring GitHub Actions to use the `nonroot` Semgrep docker image
+# Configure GitHub Actions to use the `nonroot` Semgrep docker image

 When using a [`nonroot` variant](https://hub.docker.com/r/semgrep/semgrep/tags?page=&page_size=&ordering=&name=nonroot) of the Semgrep docker image with GitHub Actions, there is some extra workflow configuration required to ensure that scans run as intended despite the limited permissions of the `nonroot` image.